 The WRNewswire is created exclusively for AALU Members by insurance experts led

 by Steve Leimberg, Lawrence Brody and Linas Sudzius.
-WRNewswire 16.04.29 was written by Mary E. Vandenack, Esq., founding and managing member of Vandenack Williams, LLC, Omaha, Nebraska.
+WRNewswire 16.04.29 was written by Mary E. Vandenack, Esq., founding and managing member of Vandenack Weaver LLC, Omaha, Nebraska.

 The AALU WRNewswire and WRMarketplace are published by the Association for Advanced Life Underwriting® as part of the Essential Wisdom Series, the trusted source of actionable technical and marketplace knowledge for AALU members—the nation’s most advanced life insurance professionals.

 TOPIC: Tax Court Decides Purported Section 419(e) Plan is Both Deferred

 CITES: Machacek v.
 Commissioner; T.C.
 Memo.
 2016-55 (March 28, 2016); Our Country Home Enterprises, Inc. v.
 Commissioner, 145 TC No. 1 (July 13, 2015); WRNewswire 15.09.13.

 SUMMARY: In this case, the Tax Court ruled that both the deferred compensation rules and the split-dollar life insurance regulations can apply to the same transaction in a manner that results in (1) disallowance of deductions for employer contributions and (2) full income tax inclusion of the vested accrued benefits of highly compensated employees.